 - Sustainable Development

-NOVATEK’s core producing assets are located in the Far North, a harsh Arctic region with vast mineral resources and a fragile and vulnerable eco-environment.
-Throughout all of its operations the Company is committed to environment protection.
-In 2015 environmental expenditures of NOVATEK, its subsidiaries and joint ventures aggregated RR 776 mln.
+NOVATEK’s core producing assets are located in the Far North, a harsh Arctic region with vast mineral resources and a fragile and vulnerable environment. Тhe Company is committed to environmental protection in its operations.
+In 2016, the Company’s overall expenses on environment protection amounted to RUB 1,199 mln.

-As part of our HSE activities we pay special attention to preventive measures.
-In particular, the environmental aspects are taken into account in designing new production facilities: cutting-edge technology and equipment are used to considerably reduce the adverse environmental impact and risk of environmental accidents.
-The Company builds new and upgrades its existing waste disposal sites, equips its facilities with state-of-the-art drilling waste treatment units, sets up new sewage treatment facilities and revamps older ones.
+Special attention is paid to preventive measures in the area of environment protection.
+In particular, the environmental aspects are taken into account in designing new production facilities: modern technology and equipment is used to considerably reduce the adverse environmental impact and risk of environmental accidents.
+The Company builds and rebuilds its waste disposal sites, equips its facilities with state-of-the-art oil sludge treatment units, new sewage treatment facilities are built and older ones are revamped.

-Throughout 2015, we performed environmental monitoring at all of the license areas and production facilities of the Company.
-This monitoring process includes surveys into the condition of environment components and collecting samples of soil, ground, snow covering, water, and river-bed deposit.
-Air contamination levels are inspected.
-The status of fish stock and fodder resources in water areas is monitored as are hydrologic and hydro-chemical parameters.
-The samples taken are later tested in certified laboratories, and based on the laboratory analysis the condition of the natural environment components is assessed and trends are observed over the year.
-The monitoring revealed that excess permissible levels of pollution in environmental components in the monitored locations were not registered.
+Environmental monitoring was performed throughout the reporting year at all of the license areas and production facilities of the Company.
+During the monitoring process the condition of the environment components is studied, soil, ground, snow cover, water and bed deposit samples are taken.
+Air contamination level is inspected.
+The status of fish stock and fodder resources in water areas is studied as are hydrologic and hydrochemical parameters.
+The samples taken are tested in certified laboratories.
+Based on the laboratory analysis the condition of the environment components is evaluated as well as its dynamic pattern over the year.
+The monitoring revealed that the condition of the environment components in the Company's production facility locations is evaluated as stable.